jness/monotool/README.md

 $ python setup.py install
 ```

-You hould now haev monotool installed in your virtualenv:
+You hould now have monotool installed in your virtualenv:

 ```
 $ which monotool